krpors/gimlet/README.md

 # Compiling and packaging

+## Java 11

+To compile with Java 11, be sure to check out the `jdk11` branch.
+Since JDK 8 and 11 differ in many aspects (module system, deprecated and removed APIs such as JAXB, JavaFX), I made a branch explicitly to test out the features and stuff.

+In any case, be sure to have JDK 11 installed, and Maven 3.5+.

+After cloning the repository, just run

+    mvn clean install

+To run the application in IntelliJ IDEA, some trickery was required (I was using 2018.3 at the time).
+I had to add the following VM options to my run configuration:

+    --module-path "$M2_HOME/repository/org/openjfx/javafx-base/11/:$M2_HOME/repository/org/openjfx/javafx-controls/11/:$M2_HOME/repository/org/openjfx/javafx-graphics/11/" --add-modules javafx.controls

+or else I couldn't run it inside IDEA.

+## Java 8 and older

 Java 8 is required.
 Maven must be used to build the sources and optionally build a distribution (work in progress):